marcocostanzontt/react-sky/README.md

 I created stylized components, based on native HTML components, through the "styled-components" library

+# Utils

+This folder contains helper functions such as "toCamelCase"

 # Logics

 - Page.js: Contains the main logic of the APP.